IR3DX/RAG-LLAMA/README.md

 - Accepts user questions and returns answers

 ### 🧑‍💻 Full Stack Bot Interface
-If you're looking for the **full chatbot application** (UI, server, deployment, etc.), please check the included zipped archive:
+If you're looking for the **full chatbot application** (UI, server, deployment, etc.), please check the included zipped archive
-📦 `fullstack_bot.tar.gz`
 It contains everything you need to run the complete bot interface on top of this worker engine.
 Credits for the fullstack: https://github.com/sinanazeri/build_own_chatbot_without_open_ai